samanuellahrk/franc_samuel_assessment/P3_code_review/review_file.md

 - **Added global `id_counter`:**
   Previously, task IDs were generated using `max(tasks.keys()) + 1`, which could cause duplicates if tasks were deleted.
-  Now, `id_counter` ensures unique, sequential task IDs.
+  Now, `id_counter` (a variable in the JSON file) ensures unique, sequential task IDs.

 - **Improved `load_tasks()` and `save_tasks()`:**
   - Added error handling for corrupted JSON files.